My name is Mark Ellebracht.

 So I stopped trying to be creative and got back to basics: low volume workouts with limited variety of exercises.

-Currently I'm about 170 lbs but still roughly 10 - 11% body fat.
-This means that I've gained 40 lbs of muscle since puberty.
+Currently I'm about 170 lbs but still 12% body fat.
+This means that I've gained nearly 40 lbs of muscle since puberty.

 None of the photos on this page were taken after a weightlifting workout; they're just how I've normally looked at different points in my lifting career.
 I still want to push my body further and gain more muscle.